bsmartt13/vcad-engine/README.md

 To use VCAD, download the files to your ossim instance and run install-vcad.sh.
 This will put the files in the correct places and build the lookup table (~1-2 seconds).

-  *Note: VCAD is included in the next release of ossim under the name 'Pasive Vulnerbility AAnalysis'.
+  *Note: VCAD is included in the next release of ossim under the name 'Pasive Vulnerbility Analysis'.
 Please consider upgrading before modifying your ossim configuration to use this scanner.

   [Developed on OSSIM 4.1.3]